AndrusGerman/GamePadClient/README.md

 # GamePadClient

 Simple UI, to control your computer from the phone.
 As if it were a video game controller, personalized

+*To connect you need a server installed on the client (computer)*

+It is necessary to install [GamePadServer](https://github.com/AndrusGerman/GamePadLinuxServer) on your computer (Currently only compatible with linux)

 This project is under construction and may have some bugs.